XX You can get to know me better by following me on Instagram; @adoptable.ari XX

 Hello my name is Ari!
 Some of you may recognise my face – that’s because I have been with Geelong Animal Rescue in foster care for 3 years!
 YEP – you read that correctly, 3 long years!

-As you can imagine from the amount of time I have been in care, I have some issues which has led to me having multiple homes.
+Obviously, given the above, I have some behaviour issues which has led to me having multiple homes before I was rescued.
 I will try to explain them as best a possible so you can get to know me!

 - I’m dog reactive, so that makes me best suited to a home with no other pets.
 I do live in a home with another dog currently and I do play with him when our pawrents are home.
-He is a fairly submissive dog, however we have had a few fights in the past when he gets sick of me being bossy to him.
+He is a fairly submissive dog, however we have had a few fights in the past (not for over 1 and a half years) when he gets sick of me being bossy to him.
 My ideal home is one with no other dogs, or one that is very calm and submissive.
 I tend to have the biggest issues with bigger dogs or dogs who bark at me or stare me down.
 I really hate that!

 - I’m resource protective.
 The resources I protect are things I consider high value e.g. Food, occasionally toys, and my spot on the couch.
 In the past I have also become protective of the biggest resource of all – my humans!
 When I bond with my people, I will bark at anything I feel is a potential threat to them.
 This behaviour can be a bit confronting especially if my people like to have friends over.
 Over time in my foster home I have learned to trust that the visitors were pretty cool, and they weren’t trying to steal my foster Mum and Dad or hurt me so now I’m generally quite good with visitors.
 Especially if I have met them a few times.